Top 10 Mobile Industry Trends in 2014: How BYOD turned into BYOT?

 Google has launched Google Fit, Apple gave us Healthkit, and Microsoft followed them both up with Microsoft Health.

-– Apple healthkit: In iOS8, it offers the ability to track and share a vast range of health and fitness data points across multiple devices and apps.
-It can be used as a wellness and fitness too.
+Apple healthkit: In iOS8, it offers the ability to track and share a vast range of health and fitness data points across multiple devices and apps.
+It can be used for wellness and fitness too.

 9. mCommerce Up, In Store Traffic Down